Facepunch/chippy-docs/docs/tutorials/unit.md

-				"pxcSource": "octopus/pxc/boss/form0/source", // the location of the pixel source file for this form "pxcAnimDir": "octopus/pxc/boss/form0", // the directory where the anim files associated with the source file are located "implodeTime":1, // if implodeTime is >0, when the core takes lethal damage, it will play a death effect for the boss
+				"pxcSource": "octopus/pxc/boss/form0/source", // the location of the pixel source file for this form "pxcAnimDir": "octopus/pxc/boss/form0", // the directory where the anim files associated with the source file are located

 				// list anim files to use (from the directory specified for pxcAnimDir) "anims": {
-					"spawn": { "time": 1, "easingType": "QuadIn", "next":"idle",},
+					"idle": {
-					"idle": { "time": 1.25, "easingType": "Linear" },
+						"time": 1.25, // how long each playthrough of the anim is "easingType": "Linear", // how to ease through the anim frames },
 				},

 				// pixel properties